nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Extensions**

 - 1a.
-PlanEase detects the event description is missing.
+PlanEase detects the event name is missing.

   - 1a1.
-PlanEase prompts User of invalid inputs.
+PlanEase shows an error message.

   Use case ends.

 - 1b.
 PlanEase detects that the datetime range or format is not valid.

   - 1b1.
-PlanEase prompts User of invalid inputs.
+PlanEase shows an error message.

   Use case ends.

 - 1c.
 PlanEase detects that the User of entered less than or more than 2 datetime inputs.

   - 1c1.
-PlanEase prompts User of invalid number of datetime inputs.
+PlanEase shows an error message.

   Use case ends.

 - 1d.
 PlanEase detects that the User has used invalid prefix(es).

   - 1d1.
-PlanEase prompts User of invalid prefix(es) used.
+PlanEase shows an error message.

   Use case ends.

 - 1e.
 PlanEase detects that event already exists.

   - 1e1.
-PlanEase prompts User of duplicate event used.
+PlanEase shows an error message.

   Use case ends.